agusavior/cdk-prototype/infrastructure/README.md

 ### Configuration

 You need to install AWS CLI.
-Then, use this command to set up the credentials of you AWS account.
+Then, use this command to set up the credentials of your AWS account.
 ```bash
 aws configure
 ```